-The fund allows us to make a difference, by developing and improving the communities which we serve by donating grants of up to £5,000.
+The fund allows us to make a difference, by developing and improving the communities which we serve by donating grants ranging from £100 to £5,000.

 It is an ideal way for the Society to use 1% of its trading surplus to give back to the communities it serves by providing vital support to local good causes, charities and organisations.

 Now, more than ever, our Community Dividend Fund will allow us to make a difference.
 Following a revamp of the fund, we now ask all applicants to ensure their projects allign with one or more of the below areas:

 - Access to food – improving access to food in a way that encourages healthy, balanced choices to be made

 - Health and wellbeing - projects that directly or indirectly promote physical and mental health and wellbeing

 - Inclusion projects - directly or indirectly support greater inclusion of vulnerable, excluded, or hard to reach groups